Lola T192 car-by-car histories

 A complete rolling chassis with this claimed history sold by Chuck Haines (St Louis, MO) to John Bladon (UK) in 2000.
 John later sold this to Nick Shrigley-Feigl (Andreas, Isle of Man) who used it as a pattern for a 2-seater F5000 project.

 Note that Shrigley-Feigl had finished third in the FORCE race at Dijon in a T192 in 1999, suggesting he had another T192 earlier than this one.
-"HU27" was still with Shrigley-Feigl in June 2010.
+Still with Shrigley-Feigl in November 2017.

 Driven by: Frank Gardner.
 First race: Snetterton (UK R2), 9 Apr 1971.
 Total of 8 recorded races.